rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 ### -The Pathfinder's Guild
 	The place where all pathfinders working in The Howling Plateau must register their group.
 	The building itself stands on a diverging Vein that unearths on the side of the moutain leading higher up still.
-A greenhouse like building it has a consistant view of the valley,
+A greenhouse like building it has a consistant view of the whole world, on its upper floors you are able to see to the bottom of the convergence.
+	To Mine a Vein a Pathfinder must first register as a courier at the Cobalt Company.
+Or hire a Pathfinder to accompany you to a new dig site and stake the propper claim with The Court at .

 -The Consortium